 We are a fully licensed and bonded professional business.
 One of the most trusted names in the bail bond industry.
 Our staff of Bail Bond Agents are professionals who know the Poway jails.

 Before a bail bond is turned in and accepted, the arrestee must pass a background check through “Live Scan”, which is a machine that is linked to a county, state and national database.
 That database will notify the authorities of any possible holds, warrants, or aliases that might prevent release or increase the total bail amount of an arrestee.
 Once the results of the Live Scan come back from the various government agencies, that person is then “cleared” to bond out.
-At this time, a jailor will review and accept a Bail Bond for an arrestee and release them on the Bail Bond.
+At this time, a jailer will review and accept a Bail Bond for an arrestee and release them on the Bail Bond.
 More options can be researched bu visiting our associated bail bond sites at: Vista Bail Bonds, Orange Bail Bonds and Santa Paula.

 From the time a Bail Bond is turned in, it takes between 30 minutes and 3 hours for a release depending on the facility where the person is being held.
 Release times do vary based on the workload of the Poway jail’s staff as well as the type of facility.
 Once out, a person will need to complete his or her part of the paper work, take a picture, and make sure to show up to each and every court date thereafter.
 It is recommended that you hire a Poway criminal defense lawyer as soon as possible.

 Poway has a creek and fertile soil, but the lack of easily available water prevented the settlement from attracting large-scale farmers and the accompanying population growth.
 Not until 1954 did the town establish the Poway Municipal Water District, which utilizes water from the Colorado River Aqueduct to irrigate all of Poway’s 10,000 acres (40 kmÂ²).
 When water came to the town, people did as well.
 In 1957, following the sewer system’s completion, developers built housing tracts, and modern Poway grew from there.
 In 1980 Poway incorporated and officially became the City of Poway (nicknamed “the City in the Country”) rather than a part of San Diego.
 Poway no longer depends on agriculture for its primary source of income, and has instead transitioned into a residential community for those who work for employers in and around the San Diego area.
 According to a recent state government estimate, the population of Poway has grown since that last census to 50,542